PHSI-supplements/labs/integrated-labs/ListLab/doc/07-linked-list-overview.md

 typedef struct iterator_definition iterator_t;
 ```

-When you built the *arraylist* executable earlier, the *array_list.h* file provided type definitions for the code in *array_list.c* to use.
+When you built the *arraylist* executable earlier, the *array-list.h* file provided type definitions for the code in *array-list.c* to use.
-Similarly, when you build the *linkedlist* executable, the *linked_list.h* file provides type definitions for the code in *linked_list.c* to use.
+Similarly, when you build the *linkedlist* executable, the *linked-list.h* file provides type definitions for the code in *linked-list.c* to use.

 ```c
 struct list_definition {